 Every student has access to a UCSB Zoom account.
 Sign in using your UCSB NetID and password.
 Almost all classes will post materials and interactive activities on GauchoSpace.
 Some classes, but not all, will also use Zoom for interaction, office hours, discussions, etc. But Zoom is also an important tool for you!
 You can use it to hold study groups and learning communities and to check in with others.
 It is highly recommended that you familiarize yourself with Zoom and its tools.
-UCSB IT created this quick reference sheet as a guide.
+UCSB IT created this site and quick reference sheet as a guide.

 Zoom meeting tips

 - Enter your full name and pronouns as your screen name.
 In your Zoom profile, you can add your pronouns at the end of your last name.

 - Add your photo so folks can see who you are if you turn off your video during a call.

 - If your internet connection is slow or lagging, consider turning off your video.

 - Use the microphone mute button as needed to reduce noise.
 If you are the host of the meeting, you can “mute all”.

 - The chat option can be a quick and effective tool for questions/communication.

 - Screen sharing: Share your desktop.
 You can choose which browser or file to share.
 A green border indicates that you are screen sharing.